30x/k8s-pods-ingress/README.md

-This initial list of pods is then cached and from this point forward we listen for pod events and alter our internal cache accordingly based on the pod event.  *(The idea here was to allow for an initial hit to pull all pods but to then use the events for as quick a turnaround as possible.)*  There is a rate limiter in place that only processes events every 10 seconds.
+This initial list of pods is then cached and from this point forward we listen for pod events and alter our internal cache accordingly based on the pod event.  *(The idea here was to allow for an initial hit to pull all pods but to then to use the events for as quick a turnaround as possible.)*  Events are processed in 2s chunks.

 # Building and Running

-If you're testing this outside of Kubernetes, you can just use `go build` followed by `KUBE_HOST=...
-NGINX_CONF=... ./k8s-pods-ingress`.
-If you're building this to run on Kubernetes, you'll need to do the
+If you're testing this outside of Kubernetes, you can just use `go build` followed by `KUBE_HOST=... ./k8s-pods-ingress`.
+If you're building this to run on Kubernetes, you'll need to do the following:
-following:

 * `CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -ldflags '-w' -o k8s-pods-ingress .`
 * `docker build ...`